Centurion Multi-Gear Lopper 2X: Product Review

 When I hear the word cutting “capacity” (the term used by Centurion®), I interpret the term to mean it definitely cuts to its stated diameter.
 (In this case, 2 inches.)
 However, I only achieved 1-½-inch cuts in very hard southwest Mesquite wood.
 I thought I’d get closer to the expected capacity.

 So, I tested the loppers on another southwestern wood–-Palo Verde.
 It is a softer wood, and the loppers cleaved through it like a hot knife through butter.
+This was duplicated by the second set of loppers I tested.

 The Centurion® Multi-Gear Lopper 2X does not achieve particularly clean cuts.
 I attribute this to three reasons.
 First, is what I call “blade spread” (pic below) where the cutting blade separates from the counter blade (the blade opposite the cutting blade) while the blades make their way through the wood.